Can a new ethic about “ethnic” foods transform our food system to be more diverse, inclusive & local?

 People who choose to use inclusive language have long avoided dehumanizing phrases such as “low-income people” rather than “people on low income,” or “the disabled” rather than “people with disabilities” — the point being that an individual’s personhood and humanity belong in the foreground of identification.

 The same logic should apply to people new to the country, who should not be classed as people who only exist as members of a group of outsiders.
-In Toronto, for instance, the office in charge of working with people who have migrated from elsewhere is the office for newcomers, not immigrants.
-That draws attention to the fact that that newcomers came later than many others; but that is the only difference.
+In Toronto, for instance, the office place in charge of working with people who have migrated from elsewhere is the office for newcomers, not immigrants.
+That title draws attention to the reality that newcomers came later than many others; otherwise, there is no difference in terms of belonging.

 Newcomers are not different or “others,” in the sense that others belong now and will forever belong to a group of outsiders, who weren’t born here.